-- Don’t buy any candy, you won’t need it (and you don’t end up with the problems from (1) as well).
+- Don’t buy any candy.
+You won’t need it (and you don’t end up with the problems from (1) as well).

 - Go out on Hallowe’en evening and don’t come back until 8:30 PM, and when any teenagers show up wearing a hockey sweater, tell them to, “… get lost, that isn’t a costume, shouldn’t you be out fighting a war or something ?” (make sure you have a front door camera to get their pictures in case of retribution on their part).

-No money spent, no time wasted decorating, and you can celebrate All Saint’s Day with a clear conscience that you didn’t take part in some pagan/wicken/druid festival of the dead.
+No money is spent, no time wasted decorating, and you can celebrate All Saint’s Day with a clear conscience that you didn’t take part in some pagan/wicken/druid festival of the dead.